naftalib/easy-portfolio-app/README.md

 # easy-portfolio-app

 This project was bootsrtapped using Creat-React-App.
-Fel free to clone, npm install and use freely.
+In order to use the project clone to your remote environment, npm install and hack away.

 =================================================================